 We are encouraging growth and development that is sustainable with minimal impact on our environment.
 To do this, our draft District Plan advocates for sustainable subdivison and design in our urban environment.
 For example - rainwater harvesting.
 While there is more we could do, including mandating the requirement for water tanks in new builds, there are other enabling opportunities for this to occur outside of the District Plan.

-If you'd like to learn more about how we propose to provide for sustainable growth, head to chapters 5 and 6 of the draft District Plan.
+If you'd like to learn more about how we propose to provide for sustainable growth,you can read more in the related documents above or open the full document here

 Disclaimers and Copyright